 The ACA requires health plans and health insurance issuers to provide an SBC to applicants and enrollees to help them understand their coverage and make coverage decisions.
-Plans and issuers must provide the SBC to participants and beneficiaries who enroll or re-enroll during an open enrollment period.
-The SBC also must be provided to participants and beneficiaries who enroll other than through an open enrollment period (including those who are newly eligible for coverage and special enrollees).
+Plans and issuers must provide the SBC to participants and beneficiaries who enroll or reenroll during an open enrollment period.
+The SBC must also be provided to participants and beneficiaries who enroll other than through an open enrollment period (including those newly eligible for coverage and special enrollees).

 On Nov.
 8, 2019, the Departments of Labor (DOL) and Health and Human Services (HHS) issued an updated template and related materials for the SBC.
 These materials are required to be used for plan years beginning on or after Jan.
 1, 2021.
-This means that the updated template must be used for the 2021 plan year's open enrollment period.
+This requirement means that the updated template must be used for the 2022 plan year's open enrollment period.

-- In connection with a plan's 2021 open enrollment period, prepare to use the new SBC template and related materials.
+- In connection with a plan's 2022 open enrollment period, use the updated SBC template and related materials.
 The SBC should be included with the plan's application materials.
 If coverage automatically renews for current participants, the SBC must generally be provided no later than 30 days before the beginning of the new plan year. - For self-funded plans, the plan administrator is responsible for providing the SBC.
-For insured plans, both the plan and the issuer are obligated to provide the SBC, although this obligation is satisfied for both parties if either one provides the SBC.
+For insured plans, both the plan and the issuer are obligated to provide the SBC; this obligation is satisfied for both parties if either one provides the SBC.
 Thus, if you have an insured plan, you should confirm that your health insurance issuer will assume responsibility for providing the SBCs.